 And then, because I am trying to recreate that whole marshmallow shenanigans, maple syrup was invited to the party.

 Because, as a Canadian, maple syrup runs in my VEINS.

 It’s also just a really great, healthy swap for marshmallows.
 Again, not as dramatic.

 There.
 You just got your WHOLE Thanksgiving dinner planned for you.
 And you will still be able to fall into that all-the-holiday-food induced coma that we all look forward to after the eat-age has finished.

 You just won’t have to put on your stretchy pants to do it.

-Maple Curry Roasted Sweet Potatoes
+Paleo Maple Oven Roasted Sweet Potatoes in Coconut Oil